pi-hole/docs/docs/routers/fritzbox.md

 !!! note
     There is no single way to do it right.
 Choose the one best fitting your needs.
-    This guide is IPv4 only.
-You need to adjust for IPv6 accordingly.

 ### Enable advanced settings